lamhq/tech-notes/pages/devops/aws/6-monitoring/7-amazon-managed-prometheus.md

 **Choose Your Kubernetes**: Works with clusters running on Amazon EKS or self-managed Kubernetes clusters.

-**PromOL**: Leverage the open-source PromQL query language for exploring and extracting data.
+**PromQL**: Leverage the open-source PromQL query language for exploring and extracting data.

 **Data Retention**: Data is stored in workspaces for 150 days (automatically deleted afterward).